mozilla/django-browserid/docs/details/settings.rst

     **Default:** ``None``

     CA cert file used during validation.
-If none is provided, the default file included with requests_ (which originates from Mozilla) is used.
+If none is provided, the default file included with requests_ is used.

 .. _requests: http://docs.python-requests.org/